Waterfox

-Waterfox is an open-source web browser that is forked from Firefox and developed by System1.
-There are official Waterfox releases for Windows, macOS, and Linux.
+Waterfox is a free and open-source web browser and fork of Firefox.
+It claims to be ethical and user-centric, emphasizing performance and privacy.
+There are official Waterfox releases for Windows, macOS, Linux and Android.
+It was initially created to provide official 64-bit support, back when Firefox was only available for 32-bit systems.

 Divisions

 Waterfox

 Waterfox shares core features and technologies like the Gecko browser engine and support for Firefox Add-ons with Firefox.
+It is also compatible with Google Chrome and Opera extensions.
+It disables telemetry by default, which is present in Firefox builds.
+However, it collects technical information about the user's device to update properly.

 Waterfox Classic

 Waterfox Classic is a version of the browser based on an older version of the Gecko engine that supports legacy XUL and XPCOM add-on capabilities that Firefox removed in version 57.

-Vulnerability
+It is still partially maintained with fixes and patches from Waterfox and Firefox ESR releases.
+However, its development has been separated due to several changes from Waterfox that are otherwise unapplicable.

+Vulnerabilities

 Waterfox Classic has multiple unpatched security advisories.
 The developer states that "changes between versions so numerous between ESRs making merging difficult if not impossible".

 History

-Waterfox was first released by Alex Kontos on March 27, 2011 for 64-bit Windows.
-The Mac build was introduced on May 14, 2015 with the release of version 38.0, the Linux build was introduced on December 20, 2016 with the release of version 50.0, and an Android build was first introduced on October 10, 2017 in version 55.2.2.
+Waterfox was first released by Alex Kontos on 27 March 2011 for 64-bit Windows.
+The macOS build was introduced on 14 May 2015 with the release of version 38.0, the Linux build was introduced on 20 December 2016 with the release of version 50.0, and an Android build was first introduced on 10 October 2017 in version 55.2.2.

-From July 22, 2015 to November 12, 2015, Waterfox had its own search-engine called "Storm" that would raise funds for charity and Waterfox.
+From 22 July 2015 to 12 November 2015, Waterfox had its own search-engine called "Storm" that would raise funds for charity and Waterfox.
 Storm was developed with over £2 million of investor funding and powered by Yahoo!
 Search.

 In December 2019, System1, an advertising company which portrays itself as privacy-focused, acquired Waterfox.
+In July 2023, Alex Kontos announced that Waterfox had been turned into an independent project again.

+An Android release of the browser was made available via the Google Play Store in November 2023.

+In April 2025, Waterfox launched a privacy-friendly metasearch engine, using Google's search results.